-Little Angels strongly believes in assisting those with psychiatric disabilities.
+Little Angels strongly believes in assisting those with psychiatric disabilities for both civilians and veterans.
 While this is a disability that is often overlooked, it is a condition which can be even more detrimental than some challenges which are strictly physical.

 Recently, the public has received education regarding psychiatric service dogs with respect for our soldiers who are returning from war with PTSD.
 The trainers and volunteers of Little Angels work diligently to place dogs with our soldiers, as well as civilians who suffer from similar forms of PTSD, and other psychiatric conditions such as severe anxiety and depressive disorders.